tldr-pages/tldr/pages/common/git-gui.md

 `git gui blame {{path/to/file}}`

-- Show a specific file with author name and commit hash on each line in a specific revision:
+- Open `git gui blame` in a specific revision:

 `git gui blame {{revision}} Makefile`

-- Show a specific file with author name and commit hash on each line scrolling the view to center on a specific line:
+- Open `git gui blame` scrolling the view to center on a specific line:

 `git gui blame --line={{line}} Makefile`

-- Make one commit and return to the shell when it is complete:
+- Open a window to make one commit and return to the shell when it is complete:

 `git gui citool`

-- Make one commit entering the Amend Last Commit mode of the interface:
+- Open `git gui citool` in the Amend Last Commit mode:

 `git gui citool --amend`

-- Check if the index does not contain any unmerged entries:
+- Open `git gui citool` in a read-only mode:

 `git gui citool --nocommit`